Also known as: Video switcher

 Get work experience:

 Try to get work experience by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, Sky and EndemolShine UK.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Sky and EndemolShine UK.

 Get to know people in the unscripted TV industry by attending events.
 Meet professionals and ask them questions about their work, while demonstrating interest in and knowledge of the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.